 If your knee replacement device becomes faulty, or you suffer serious complications, you may need a corrective surgery.
 Perhaps even multiple revision surgeries.
 Corrective surgeries require surgeons to remove the failed knee replacement device and replace it with a new one.
 Surgeons will further repair and reconstruct damaged tissue.

 Corrective surgeries are not only costly, they’re also painful.
 These are more invasive procedures and can pose higher health risks for patients.
 Recovery times are also lengthier.

 How A Knee Replacement Attorney Can Help

 Navigating through any medical malpractice case can be difficult.
-Throw in product liability and manufacturers, and you’ll probably find yourself overwhelmed and full of questions.
+But throw in product liability and manufacturers?
+You’ll probably find yourself overwhelmed and full of questions.
 An experienced attorney can hold device manufacturers accountable for injuries and complications.
 Patients who have suffered damages due to a faulty knee replacement device may be eligible for compensation.
 This may include:

 - Lost wages